Last update July 10, 2022

 Early initiation of maternal feeding after awakening from anesthesia improves conditions for breastfeeding.
 (Al-Takroni 1999)

-Increased prolactin levels have been found during anesthesia (Lawrence 2016 p65, Morgan 1976).
+Increased prolactin levels and decreased levels of oxytocin have been found during general anesthesia.
+(Lawrence 2016 p65, Kutlucan 2014, Morgan 1976)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.